shintopj/ambari-elasticsearch-service/README.md

 - The service does not currently have Ambari Service Advisor or Ambari Alert functionality.

 ## Contributors

+This project is a modified to enable support for Elasticsearch 6.2.2  However, the base started from a fork of <https://github.com/Symantec/ambari-elasticsearch-service>

 This project is a complete refactoring to enable support for Elasticsearch 5.x.
 However, the base started from a fork of <https://github.com/Symantec/ambari-elasticsearch-service>